rich-at-thinkful/ft-curric-gists/fundamentals/build-bookmarks-app.md

 * Fulfill every non-extension user story below
 * Fulfill every non-extension technical requirement below

-For successful submission, you *MUST* push your final version to the `gh-pages` branch of your repo.
+For successful submission, you *MUST*:

+1) Push your final version to the `gh-pages` branch of your repo.
 Your repo should be inside the cohort's organization and named `[yourname]-bookmarks-app`.
+2) Submit the project URL on the [Goals page of your Dashboard](https://dashboard.thinkful.com/goals) using the section titled "Submit API Hack Capstone".

 ### User Stories